cgrimes01/blog/content/blog/using-azure-web-app-with-google-domains/index.md

 1. Go to your static web app in Azure
 2. Go the Custom domains option under Settings
 3. You should at this stage just see the auto-generated Azure given domain
-4. Click Add and then enter your domain name, so in my case www.cgrimes.dev
+4. Click Add and then enter your domain name with the subdomain www, so in my case www.cgrimes.dev
 5. Click Next and you should be on the Validate + Configure window
 6. At this stage we essentially need to prove to Azure that we own the domain we are trying to use
 7. Double check the Domain name on this page and make sure the Hostname record type is set to CNAME
-8. At this stage it is now showing you what you need to add at Google Domains
+8. At this stage it is now showing the CNAME details that you need to add at Google Domains
 9. Copy to your clipboard the Value that is shown for the CNAME record - the auto-generated domain for your app

 ### Google Domains